 - Inside the circle, which is additionally called the inside of the circle.
-Point lying in the plane of the circle such that its distance from its center is less than the radius of the circle is known as the interior point.
+Point lying in the plane of the circle such that its distance from its centre is less than the radius of the circle is known as the interior point.

-- On the circle and Points lying in the plane of the circle such that its distance from its center is equal to the radius of a circle.
+- On the circle and Points lying in the plane of the circle such that its distance from its centre is equal to the radius of a circle.
 In simple words, a set of points lying on the circle are points on the circumference of a circle.

 - Outside the circle, which is additionally called the outside of the circle.
-Points lying in the plane of the circle such that its distance from its center is greater than the radius of the circle are exterior points.
+Points lying in the plane of the circle such that its distance from its centre is greater than the radius of the circle are exterior points.

 Area of Track = π × (Outer Radius – Inner Radius)

 Example: The inner circumference of a circular track is 440 m, and the track is 14 m wide.
 Calculate the

 cost of levelling the track at 25 paise/m2.

 Let the radius of the inner circle be r m.

 Inner circumference = 440 m